$\ell^p$ metrics on cell complexes: Smoothness, convexity, and bolicity

-The main point is the simple observation that the splitting result for CAT(0) spaces, as stated in~\cite[Thm~6.12]{bridsonhaefliger:metric}, has a straightforward generalization for strongly B1 metric spaces.
-Note that the relationship between strong bolicity and horofunctions has already been noted by Haissinsky and Mathieu (\cite{haissinskymathieu:conjecture}).
-The main rough idea is that, for a smooth metric space, the horoboundary coincides with the visual boundary.
+The main point is the simple observation that the splitting result for CAT(0) spaces, as stated in~\cite[Thm~6.12]{bridsonhaefliger:metric}, generalises to strongly B1 metric spaces.
+Note that the relationship between strong bolicity and horofunctions has already been observed by Haissinsky and Mathieu \cite{haissinskymathieu:conjecture}.
+The main rough idea is that, for a smooth metric space, the horofunction boundary coincides with the visual boundary.

-\bthm[Generalization of {\cite[Thm~6.12]{bridsonhaefliger:metric}}] Let $X$ be a strongly $B1$ geodesic metric space, and let $G$ be a finitely generated group acting by isometries on $X$.
+\bthm[Generalisation of {\cite[Thm~6.12]{bridsonhaefliger:metric}}] Let $X$ be a strongly $B1$ metric space, and let $G$ be a finitely generated group acting by isometries on $X$.
 Assume that $G$ contains a central element $z$ such that $(z^n \cdot x_0)_{n \in \Z}$ is a quasi-geodesic in $X$, for some $x_0 \in X$.
 Then some finite-index subgroup of $G$ contains $\<z\>$ as a direct factor. \ethm

 \bp Consider the horofunction bordification of $X$: it is the closure $\ov{X} = X \sqcup \partial X$ of the map \beq X & \ra & {\mathcal F}(X,\R)/\R \\ x & \mapsto & [y \mapsto d(x,y)],\eeq where $\R$ acts on the space ${\mathcal F}(X,\R)$ of functions by translation.
 We will denote by $[b]$ the translation class of a map $b:X \ra \R$.